cockroachdb/docs/v19.1/cluster-topology-patterns.md

 Anti-patterns are commonly used patterns that are ineffective or risky.
 Consider the following when choosing a cluster pattern:

 - Do not deploy to 2 datacenters.
-A cluster across 2 datacenters is not protected against datacenter failure and can lead to a [split-brain scenario](https://en.wikipedia.org/wiki/Split-brain_(computing)).
-For CockroachDB to work from a resiliency standpoint, it is best practice to deploy your cluster across 3 or more datacenters.
+A cluster across 2 datacenters is not protected against datacenter failure.
+In order to survive the failure of a datacenter, you need to deploy your cluster across 3 or more datacenters.
 - Do not deploy to regions with high network latency (e.g., `us-west`, `asia`, and `europe`) without using [partitioning](partitioning.html).
 - The cluster's replication factor does not need to be the same as the number of nodes in the cluster.
 In fact, as you scale your cluster, you should add nodes (but keep the replication factor at 5, for example) to improve performance.
 This is shown in the [Single datacenter, more resilient and/or performant](#single-datacenter-more-performant-and-or-resilient) section.